NathanCH/Urban/README.md

-Urban.io
+Urbn.io
 ==============

-The description of urban is unclear.
+The description of urbn.io is unclear.